What is Darzalex?

 Darzalex may cause serious reactions, including:

-- Infusion reactions.
-Infusion reactions are common with Darzalex and can be severe or serious.
-Your healthcare provider may temporarily stop your infusion or completely stop treatment with Darzalex if you have infusion reactions.
+- Infusion-related reactions.
+Infusion-related reactions are common with Darzalex.
+Serious allergic reactions and reactions due to release of certain substances by your body (systemic) that can lead to death, can happen with Darzalex.
+Your healthcare provider may temporarily stop your infusion or completely stop treatment with Darzalex if you have infusion-related reactions.
 Get medical help right away if you get any of the following symptoms:

 - shortness of breath or trouble breathing